wi-fighters/side-projects/project-log-template.md

 ## Achievements

-(did you learn something new? try some new tech? surprise yourself?)

-## What did you do this time that was an improvement on last time?

-(acknowledge your progress, you've earned it!)
+(What did you do this time that was an improvement on last time?
+Acknowledge your progress, you've earned it!)

 ## Buddy sign-off